 You know what it's like to be at the bottom of a hole of adversity, don't you?
 Spiritually, emotionally, physically, financially, relationally--there are all kinds of ways to find yourself in a hole.
 There are also all kinds of ways to get out of a hole of suffering.
 I've been able to come up with a hundred ways to extricate oneself from a hole.
 I hope to publish a couple of books about the best 80 of them.
 The other 20?
 I'll be presenting most of them on this web site for your consideration.
 It is my hope that some of them may help some hurting people climb out of the holes they are in.
-Spend some time here if you are hurting.
-You won't find anything to buy.
+Spend some time here if you are hurting, or even if you are not.
 I won't add a cookie to the gazillion you already have on your computer!

 The Old Man in the Hole